armozel/DemoExercise/README.md

 * Click Browse button and navigate to `<GitFolderLocation>\DemoExercise\DemoExercise\DemoExample.mdf`

 ## Requirements
 This exercise is intended to mimic a real-life programming environment.
 As such, there are no restrictions on or penalties for web searches, consulting Stack Overflow, and so on.
+We do ask that you try and timebox yourself to 2-3 hours to complete the task.

 This exercise asks you to frame out a simple login workflow using ASP.NET Core MVC.
 Very broadly, the layout should look similar to the ones